JWKennington/sgn/docs/tutorials/subprocess.md

 9. **Timeouts**: Always use timeouts when getting data from queues to avoid deadlocks.
 The standard pattern is to use a short timeout (0.1 to 1 second) and catch Empty exceptions.

-10. **Pickling Considerations**: When using process mode, the design of `sub_process_internal` intentionally avoids class or instance references to prevent pickling issues.
-Pass all data via function arguments.
+10. **Pickling Considerations**: When using process mode, the `worker_process` method receives parameters automatically extracted from instance attributes, avoiding pickling issues with complex objects.
 Avoid using lambda functions in multiprocessing code, as they cannot be properly pickled.

 11. **Implement the abstract `new()` method**: When creating a `ParallelizeSourceElement` subclass, you must implement the abstract `new()` method to retrieve data from the worker and create frames for each source pad.